takuyaW/docs/content/reference/cordova_6.5/battery-status.en.md

 ---
 title: Battery Status Plugin
+weight: 10
 ---

 Tested Version: [1.2.4](https://github.com/apache/cordova-plugin-battery-status/releases/tag/1.2.4)

 {{<note>}}
     This document is based on the original Cordova docs available at {{<link title="Cordova Docs" href="https://github.com/apache/cordova-plugin-battery-status">}}.
 {{</note>}}

 This plugin provides an implementation of an old version of the [Battery Status Events API](http://www.w3.org/TR/2011/WD-battery-status-20110915/).
 It adds the